 Today, America’s ToothFairy: National Children’s Oral Health Foundation (NCOHF) continues its commitment to improving children’s oral health outcomes by serving as a resource provider to individuals and organizations facilitating oral health prevention and education services, as well as those providing dental treatment, especially to children in underserved populations.
 Millions of children are without access to dental services and face ongoing health consequences as a result, including untreated tooth decay and other, more intensive dental needs.
 NCOHF seeks to close the gap by providing resources to nonprofit clinics and organizations who are increasing oral health literacy and access to dental care.

-Since its inception, NCOHF has provided more than $17 million in donated dental products and equipment, educational materials and financial grants to nonprofit dental clinics, as well as countless opportunities for oral health education and engagement.
+Since its inception, NCOHF has provided more than $18 million in donated dental products and equipment, educational materials, financial grants and programming to non-profit dental clinics and community partners, as well as countless opportunities for oral health education and engagement.

 Support from generous Corporate Underwriters provides operational and basic program expenses, allowing 100% of all additional contributions to go directly to services for children.